Cocommutative Com-PreLie bialgebras: Introduction

 \section{Introduction}

-Com-PreLie bialgebras, introduced in \cite{Foissyprelie2,Foissyprelie}, are commutative bialgebras with an extra preLie product, compatible with the product and coproduct: see Definition \ref{defi1} below.
-They appeared in Control Theory: the Lie algebra of the group of Fliess operators \cite{Gray} naturally owns a Com-PreLie bialgebra structure, and its underlying bialgebra is a shuffle Hopf algebra.
-Free (non unitary) Com-PreLie bialgebras were also described, in terms of partionned rooted trees.
+Pre-Lie algebras, also Vinberg, Gerstenhaber or left-symmetric algebras,were introduced by Vinberg \cite{Vinberg63} and Gerstenhaber \cite{Gerstenhaber63} in the sixties.
+Typical examples are given by the flat and torsion free connection on a locally Euclidean space, see \cite{Floystad2018} for more details on these geometric aspects.
+Chapoton and Livernet \cite{Chapoton2001} gave a construction of the operad of pre-Lie algebras, combinatorially described by rooted trees with an operadic composition based on insertion of a tree at a vertex of another tree.
+Examples of pre-Lie algebras occur in numerical analysis, Runge-Kutta methods and Butcher's series \cite{Brouder2004,Grossman89,Grossman2005}, Quantum Field Theory and Renormalization in the work of Connes and Kreimer \cite{Connes1998}, Ecalle's mould calculus and arborification's process \cite{Ebrahimi-Fard2017-2,Ecalle2004,Fauvet2017}, etc. Com-PreLie bialgebras, introduced in \cite{Foissy28,Foissy30}, are commutative bialgebras with an extra pre-Lie product, compatible with the product and coproduct, see Definition \ref{defi1} below.
+They appeared in Control Theory: the Lie algebra of the group of Fliess operators \cite{Gray2011} naturally owns a Com-PreLie bialgebra structure, and its underlying bialgebra is a shuffle Hopf algebra.
+Free (non unitary) Com-PreLie bialgebras were also described, in terms of partitioned rooted trees.\\

-We here give examples of cocommutative Com-PreLie bialgebras, and in particular, we classify all connected cocommutative (as a coalgebra) Com-PreLie bialgebras.
-We first introduce in Theorem \ref{theo2} a family $S(V,f,\lambda)$ of cocommutative and connected Com-PreLie bialgebras, where $V$ is a vector space, $f$ a linear form on $V$ and $\lambda$ a scalar; these objects are classified up to isomorphism in Proposition \ref{prop4}.
-As a bialgebra, $S(V,f,\lambda)$ is the usual symmetric algebra on $V$ and, for any $x,x_1,\ldots,x_k\in V$:
+We here give examples of cocommutative Com-PreLie bialgebras, and, in particular, we classify all connected cocommutative (as coalgebras) Com-PreLie bialgebras.
+We first introduce in Theorem \ref{theo2} a family $S(V,f,\lambda)$ of cocommutative and connected Com-PreLie bialgebras, where $V$ is a vector space, $f$ a linear form on $V$ and $\lambda$ a scalar.
+These objects are classified up to an isomorphism in Proposition \ref{prop4}.
+As a bialgebra, $S(V,f,\lambda)$ is the usual symmetric algebra on $V$ and, for any $x,x_1,\ldots,x_k\in V$,

 Secondly, we give in Theorem \ref{theo5} all homogeneous prelie products on the polynomial algebra $\K[X]$, making it a Com-PreLie algebra: we obtain four families.
 Among them, only a few satisfies the compatibility with the coproduct: we only obtain a one-parameter family $\g^{(1)}(1,a,1)$, where $a$ is a scalar, see Proposition \ref{prop8}.
-For any $k,l\in \N$, in $\g^{(1)}(1,a,1)$:
+For any $k,l\in \N$, in $\g^{(1)}(1,a,1)$,